 2. The Artesia PA-88W Digital Piano

 Artesia is a brand not known by many, but it also has something unique to offer at this price point.
 The Artesia PA-88W doesn’t rank second on our list of the best digital piano under 500 without a good reason.
 It is a musical instrument that hoards capabilities worth your money.
 It is an entry-level digital piano that best suits the needs of a beginner.

 The piano is also a fantastic consideration for parents who want a budget-friendly instrument for their kids.
-At a sub-$300 price tag, the Artesia PA-88W is an extremely affordable first-hand digital piano.
+The Artesia PA-88W is extremely affordable and the best digital piano under 500 dollars.

 So, is it the right piano for you?
 Let’s have a look at what the Artesia PA-88W offers.